-Natural Agricultural Products, is a wholesale company with a simple logo - the abbreviation of the company's name (NAP) in a green custom-made lettering with no shapes, symbols, images, or characters.
+Natural Agricultural Products is a wholesale and retail company with a simple logo - the abbreviation of the company's name (NAP) in custom-made lettering with no shapes, symbols, images, or characters that suggest this is a marijuana facility.
 N.A.P. will have a website that only adults over the age of 21 can access.
-As a wholesale company, N.A.P. will be strictly selling our product to other licensed Marijuana Establishments.
-We will at all times ensure we are following the rules and regulations of the CCC set forth under 935 CMR 500.
+As a wholesale and retail company, N.A.P. will be strictly selling our product to other licensed Marijuana Establishments.
+We will, at all times, ensure we are following the rules and regulations of the CCC set forth under 935 CMR 500.
 105(4).